YangSingLimbu/YangSingLimbu/README.md

     MongoDB
     Machine Learning algorithms and techniques

-🛠️ About Me: I'm a coding enthusiast who's constantly exploring the world of web development and AI/ML.
-Currently, I'm working on [mention any ongoing projects or goals].
+🛠️ About Me: I'm a coding enthusiast who's constantly exploring the world of Web development and AI/ML.
 Let's connect and collaborate on exciting projects together!

 📫 How to Reach Me: Feel free to email me at yangsinglimbu@gmail.com